Friedrich Kayssler

 Friedrich Martin Adalbert Kayssler, also spelled Kayßler (7 April 1874 - 30 April 1945), was a German theatre and film actor.
 He appeared in 56 films between 1913 and 1945.

 Biography

 Kayssler was born in Neurode in the Silesia Province of Prussia (now Nowa Ruda in Lower Silesian Voivodeship, Poland).
 He attended the gymnasium in Breslau (Wrocław), where he became a close friend of Christian Morgenstern and Fritz Beblo.
-Graduating in 1893 Kayssler studied philosophy at the Universities of Breslau and Munich and began his theatre career at the Deutsches Theater in Berlin under manager Otto Brahm, later working at municipal theatres in Görlitz and Halle.
+Graduating in 1893, Kayssler studied philosophy at the University of Breslau and the Ludwig-Maximilians-Universität München, and he began his theatre career at the Deutsches Theater in Berlin under manager Otto Brahm, later working at municipal theatres in Görlitz and Halle (Saale).